tresoldi/gled/README.md

 As the original ASJP data, this dataset is released under the terms of the [Creative Commons Attribution 4.0 International (CC BY 4.0)] license.
-You are free to share and adapt the data, as long as you give appropriate credit, provide a link to the license, indicate if changes were made, and don't establish additional restrictions on the derivative work.
+You are free to share and adapt the data, as long as you give appropriate credit, provide a link to the license, indicate your changes (if any), and don't establish additional restrictions on the derivative work.

 ## Author and citation